Billionaire Boys Club (1987 film): Synopsis

-At a BBC party, Hunt is introduced to Reza Nabouti, a friend of a BBC member seeking membership himself.
-Reza, who was born in Iran, says his father, Birjan Nabouti, was an opium kingpin who made enemies with Ruhollah Khomeini, and seeks to take over his father's empire.
-Hunt recruits Booker and Karny in a plot to kidnap Birjan, torture him into signing over his assets to Reza and the BBC, then murder him.
+At a BBC party, Hunt is introduced to Masud Nabouti, a friend of a BBC member seeking membership himself.
+Masud, who was born in Iran, says his father, Birjan Nabouti, was an opium kingpin who made enemies with Ruhollah Khomeini, and seeks to take over his father's empire.
+Hunt recruits Booker and Karny in a plot to kidnap Birjan, torture him into signing over his assets to Masoud and the BBC, then murder him.
 Booker and Hunt impersonate delivery boys to gain access to the Nabouti residence, then lock Birjan in a steamer trunk and place it in a camper truck for transport to a safe house in upstate California.
 However, the kidnapping goes awry when Mr. Nabouti stops protesting and it is evident his oxygen is depleted in the trunk.
 Karny punches holes in the trunk for air, but seals them with duct tape upon hearing shouting, as Hunt orders it silenced as he is fearful passing motorists may be alerted to the shouting.
 Karny later opens the trunk, and finds an unconscious man while the odor of urine escapes.
 Joe, who is driving, orders CPR be given to Birjan Nabouti.
 Karny attempts this, but apparently fails and reports to Joe he is dead.
-While Joe is annoyed, he takes it in stride and in a change of plans, dumps Birjan Nabouti's body in the same canyon he disposed of Ron Levin.
-Joe forges Birjan's signature in a conservatorship for Reza.
+While Joe is annoyed, he takes it in stride and, in a change of plans, dumps Birjan Nabouti's body in the same canyon he disposed of Ron Levin.
+Joe forges Birjan's signature in a conservatorship for Masud.

 However, all is not well with Joe as investors are demanding to withdraw funds or close accounts.
-Some of the BBC members, disturbed by what they have done, start talking with each other what Joe may do next.
+Some of the BBC members, disturbed by what they have done, start talking with each other about what Joe may do next.
 One boy tells his father, who immediately recommends legal help.
 Meanwhile, the authorities are trying to piece together Birjan's disappearance.
-When fraud is suspected, a last-minute injunction bars Reza from withdrawing any money from his father's Swiss accounts, most of which are closed or have low balances.
+When fraud is suspected, a last-minute injunction bars Masud from withdrawing any money from his father's Swiss accounts, most of which are closed or have low balances.
 When the police search the Levin residence for clues, they acquire a list detailing Joe's plans to murder Levin.
-When in a meeting with outraged investors, Joe gets arrested, and the scene returns to the trial.
+In a meeting with outraged investors, Joe gets arrested, and the scene returns to the trial.